nilx/cclambda/README.txt

 multi-threading to process large images faster.

 To use OpenMP, you need to compile cclambda with OpenMP compiler options.
-The makefile contains a preset for gcc compilers, enabled with `OMP=1`.
-You can uncomment options for other compilers (icc, suncc) in the makefile.
+The makefile contains presets for gcc compilers, enabled with `make OMP=1`.
+Options for other compilers (icc, suncc) are commented in makefile.openmp.

+Alternatively, you can manually compile cclambda with gcc and OpenMP support with:

+    gcc cclambda.c cclambda_lib.c io_png.c -DWITH_LIBTCC -DNDEBUG \
+    -fopenmp -ltcc -lpng -ldl -lgomp -o cclambda

 Then you must use cclambda with the same compiler and compiler options:

-    make OMP=1
     CC=gcc CFLAGS="-O3 -fopenmp" ./cclambda a.png b.png "expr" > out.png

-Attempts to use OpenMP with cclambda without enabling it when cclambda is compiled, or with different compilers for compiling and using cclambda, will result in a link error.
+OpenMP will only work when cclambda is compiled and invoked with the same compiler and compiler options.
+But you can use an OpenMP-enabled cclambda with any compiler (including the internal libtcc) if you don't use parallel processing.

+# ADVANCED USE: DEBUG MODE

+Compiling cclambda in debug mode (without the NDEBUG macro) activates debugging options:
+* the compilation, execution and input/output time are measured;
+* the compiler choice (libtcc or an external compiler) is reported, with the preprocessor symbols and the full compiler and linker command-line when an external compiler is used;
+* the -g option is automatically added to the compiler flags;
+* the number of OpenMP threads is reported.

+You can compile in debug mode with the special make target "debug".
+This will also compile cclambda with the debug symbols and link with the Electric Fence memory debugging library.

+Alternatively, you can do it manually with:

+    cc -g cclambda.c cclambda_lib.c io_png.c -DWITH_LIBTCC -UNDEBUG \
+    -ltcc -lpng -ldl -o cclambda

 # BUGS